Kevin Pietersen: 2007 World Cup

 In the 2007 Cricket World Cup, England started in Group C with a game against New Zealand in which KP made 60 before holing out.
 He made another 50 against Kenya but disappointedly made just 5 against Canada as England sealed qualification.
 He made 48 in the unconvincing win against Ireland.
 Pietersen made 58 against Sri Lanka before being caught and bowled by Murali.
 England lost that game by 2 runs before losing the next game against Australia by 7 wickets.
 Pietersen crafted 104 runs off 122 balls against Australia.
 It was the first World Cup century by an Englishman since 1996, and the first ever against Australia.
 His efforts in the World Cup helped him achieve the status of International Cricket Council number-one ranked batsman in the world for ODIs.
 He then failed making 10 against Bangladesh and 3 against South Africa.
 England lost to South Africa meaning that England did not reach the semi-finals.
 In England's final match of the World Cup against the West Indies, Pietersen made 100 from 91 balls, and effected the run-out of retiring captain Brian Lara.
 This century took him past 2,000 ODI runs, in doing so equalling the record 51 matches set by Zaheer Abbas.
 He finished the tournament with 444 runs, at an average of 55.5, and was described as shining in the England team "like a 100 watt bulb in a room full of candles".
-He was named in the 'Team of the Tournament' by Cricinfo.
+He was named in the 'Team of the Tournament' by ESPNcricinfo.